Linkurious/documentation-resources/Customer Support Procedures/Neo4j-v5.0-migration.md

 - We recommend you do not use Neo4j v5.0.0 nor Neo4j v5.1.0.
 The former is a limited availability release and the latter contains a critical vulnerability to CVE-2022-42889, also known as Text4Shell.
 Use Neo4j v5.2.0 or newer.

-- On Neo4j v5, incremental indexing is only supported on standalone servers.
-If your data-source is a Neo4j cluster and you are using incremental indexing, consider staying on Neo4j v4.4 until incremental indexing is supported on Neo4j v5 clusters.
+- Incremental indexing is supported on a Neo4j v5 clusters starting from Linkurious Enterprise v4.0.4

 # Issues with cypher queries